Important of Succession Certificate

 The heirs have to submit 2 to 3 percent of the total value of assets as court fees for the Succession Certificate.

-Who issued the Succession Certificate?
+Who issues the Succession Certificate?

 Get In Touch